Lydiajoy97/Rock-Paper-Scissors/README.md

 1. Buttons for Rock, Paper and Scissors.
 2. A game logo.
 3. Rock, Paper and Scissors icons.
+This will help this know which button to click.
+This is helper if they have only been used to an in person version of this game.
-4. A leaderboard display.
+4. A leaderboard display which updates in real time.
-5. Sound effects on button clicks.
+5. Sound effects on button clicks to add to user-experience along with button grow and shrink animation.
-6. An alert for the user when the game ends.
+6. An alert for the user when the game ends to stop game play.

 # Structure-Plan:
 The web page will contain three buttons for Rock, Paper and Scissors in the centre.
 It will display a question 'Rock, Paper or Scissors?...'
 Which encourages the user to click a button and play the game.
 The results will be added up on the leaderboard and users can refresh the page to start again.